containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 The format of this is a space separated list of arguments, which can optionally be individually escaped to allow inclusion of whitespace and other control characters.

 This key can be listed multiple times.

+### `Network=`

+Specify a custom network for the pod.
+This has the same format as the `--network` option to `podman pod create`.
+For example, use `host` to use the host network in the pod, or `none` to not set up networking in the pod.

+As a special case, if the `name` of the network ends with `.network`, Quadlet will look for the corresponding `.network` Quadlet unit.
+If found, Quadlet will use the name of the Network set in the Unit, otherwise, `systemd-$name` is used.
+The generated systemd service contains a dependency on the service unit generated for that `.network` unit, or on `$name-network.service` if the `.network` unit is not found

+This key can be listed multiple times.